 - A healthy night’s sleep

 As is plain to see, magnesium is very important for almost every single aspect of health.
-If you’ve read this far, then you know that magnesium is just too important to not get the recommended amount of.
+If you’ve read this far, you know magnesium is too important to ignore.
 Thankfully, armed with the right information, you can choose to make simple dietary and lifestyle modifications to optimize your intake of this miracle mineral.